Topps Baseball Card Of The Day, January 2018

 1/10/18 Topps Baseball Card Of The Day: 1996 Topps #382 Rondell White, Expos

 It's fitting that as MLB Network is running a special on the now-relocated Montreal franchise, we shine the light on one of the better Expos of the post-strike era.
-White was fast and powerful, but unfortunately he was markedly brittle—he spent (often extensive) time on the disabled list in eight of his 12 full major league seasons and suffered DL-worthy injuries in two of the others.
+White was fast and powerful, but unfortunately his hard play came at a price—he spent (often extensive) time on the disabled list in eight of his 12 full major league seasons and suffered DL-worthy injuries in two of the others.

 The #24 overall pick in 1990—Montreal's compensation for losing FA pitcher Mark Langston—White reached MLB as a 21-year-old in 1993 on the strength of a .343/.390/.544 showing at two MiLB levels that year.
 But even a talent like White wasn't about to crack a Moises Alou/Marquis Grissom/Larry Walker outfield.

-It wasn't until the latter two were traded after the '94 season that White got his shot, starting 110 times in center field (and another eight in left) for the 1995 squad.
+It wasn't until the latter two moved on after the 1994 season that White got his shot, starting 110 times in center field (and another eight in left) for the 1995 squad.

 THIS CARD: Swing follow-through images don't usually do it for me, but this one does.
 I dig White's calm, focused expression, and you can tell that swing packs plenty of punch.